Foundation Degree Childhood Studies

 What will I be doing?

-You will be assessed through a range of assignments and practical activities observed in your environment.
+You'll be assessed through a range of assignments and practical activities observed in your setting.

 What is expected of me?

-You’ll need to secure 300 hours of work placement, which can be either as a volunteer or paid employment.
+You will need to secure 300 hours of work placement, which can be either gained in paid employment or as a volunteer.

 You'll be expected to commit to at least 20 hours of independent study time at key points in the year.

-You will attend college for 1 afternoon per week.
+You'll attend college for one full day with an afternoon start per week.

 What comes next?